9xbt/kiwios/README.md

 # kiwios
-An OS made in C that's as simple as eating a kiwi!
+An OS made in C that's as simple as eating a kiwi